Little Boy LAKE

 Little Boy Lake (DNR #11-0167) has 1372 surface acres and 467 littoral acres and is classified as DNR lake class 22.
 Maximum depth is 74 feet and shoreline length is 10.02 miles.
 The lake was mapped in July, 1953.
 There is a DNR maintained public access on the south end of the lake.
-The most recent DNR fisheries lake survey was completed in July, 2012 (previously surveyed in 2008 and 2006 and various other prior years).
+The most recent DNR fisheries lake survey was completed in July, 2018 (previously surveyed in 2015 and 2012 and various other prior years as shown below).

 Prior to 2006, walleye stocking was scheduled for fry stocking every three years (this schedule was not always followed).
 When the gill netting was completed in 2005 it was determined the walleye fishery was in trouble (CPUE counts were at historic lows).
 With the assistance of the Walker Area Walleye Coalition in 2006, we improved the walleye stocking on Little Boy from stocking fry every three years to every two years.
 Gill netting was performed again in 2006 to see if the walleye fishery problems still continued (final results of that survey were not available until spring of 2007).
 The fishery was still not where it should be so in 2008, we again improved the stocking program to include annual fry stocking and "contingency stocking" of fingerlings - see the DNR Fisheries Management Plans for full information on the new stocking program.
 In 2011, we reviewed stocking results and because it appears the fry stocking is working well, the DNR agreed to extend our current stocking plan through 2015.

-Little Boy - 2008 - Little Boy Counts per Net
+Little Boy - Counts per Net, Length, Weight

 In the chart below, the blue line represents walleye counts per net.
 You can see the 2005 and 2006 counts were some of the lowest since 1955.
 This is the reason we asked the DNR to go to a every other year fry stocking program in 2006.
-In 2007-2008, we asked the DNR to further alter the Little Boy stocking program (see the DNR Lake Plans tab for full information).
+In 2007-2008, we asked the DNR to further alter the Little Boy stocking program and in 2014 updated the plan again (see the DNR Lake Plans tab for full information).

-The CPUE (Catch Per Unit of Effort- which in this case is number of walleyes per net) is shown in the graph below.
+The CPUE (Catch Per Unit of Effort- which in this case is number of fish per net for each type of fish) is shown in the graph below.

 The mean length and weight are shown below for the walleye fishery:

-This chart shows the length frequency of walleye taken in the last four gill nettings.
+This chart shows the length frequency of walleye taken in the last several gill nettings.

 The data for 2006 shows a high number of 12-14 inch fish, but not many other size fish.
 In the age frequency data (which is not shown here) it was found that 66% of the netted walleyes were from one year class - the 2003 year class (which was a stocked year).
 This is part of the reason we asked for the "contingency stocking" program.